Getting technical Google SEO right is the key to any well-ranking website on its continuously evolving search results.

 The more content-rich pages you have, the more exposure you will have on major search engines such as Google.
 The number of site pages can also be used as a competitive metric to compare against major competitors.
 If your website has more content-rich pages than your competitors then Google may view your website as the leading authority.
 It only makes sense right?

 Having GoogleBot and other major search engines frequently crawl your web pages is crucial to your website’s SEO success.

-Ideally, you’d want the search bots to crawl all your pages as frequent as possible.
+Ideally, you’d want the search bots to crawl all your pages as frequently as possible.
 They’d be able to soak in all your fresh new content and rank each piece highly.
 However, search bots have crawl limits and crawling all your pages every few hours frankly isn’t possible – especially for small websites with no web authority.

 To understand how many pages GoogleBot is crawling per visit, you can check this via Search Console under ‘crawl stats’.